PeeterLond/Coffee_Machine/README.md

 # Coffee_Machine
 Coffee machine simulator.
 Lets you buy different drinks, add ingredients to the machine and withdraw money made from selling.
-A project made in java learning course.
+A project made in java learning course + added extra functionality and validations.